gambitproject/jsgte/INFOS/treestructure.md

         int         prefact;        /* multiplyer for later parallel isets  */ };

+`iset` represents an information set, including `player` (so the player to move at a node `n` would be `n->iset->player`, I suppose `n.iset.player` in JS), `nmoves` for the number of moves at the information set, `move0` would be the first of these moves, where from this move you would successively reach the second, third, move, and so on (I had them successively stored in an array, but this is not important).
+Here `name[NAMECHARS]` is just a string which I used as the name for the information set for output purposes.

+`seqin` is the last move of the player who owns the information set on the path from the root to any node in the set.
+Important for the "sequence form" algorithm.

+`ncontin` and and `prefact` are important for generating reduced strategies.

     struct move   /* move, also sequence ending in that move        */ {
         Iset        atiset;         /* where this move emanates from        */